Chellah: Walls and main gate

-Religious and funerary complex (khalwa)
+The khalwa (religious and funerary complex)

 The mosque, located in the center of the southwestern half of the complex, is a hypostyle hall.
 It is divided into three naves by two rows of horseshoe arches.
 Two more rows of arches, perpendicular to the others, delimit a central aisle running towards the mihrab on the southeastern wall.
-At the mosque's southwest corner is a small, partly-ruined minaret with a square base and polylobed-arch windows.
+At the mosque's southwest corner is a small, partly ruined minaret with a square base and polylobed-arch windows.
 Outside the mosque, near the minaret, is a small water basin or well that was used for ablutions fed by a local spring.
 Behind the qibla wall of the mosque, on its southeast side, is a rawda (الروضة) or garden cemetery.
 It consists of a long enclosure with at least four ruined mausoleums and a number of other graves scattered across the open space.
 According to Basset and Lévi-Provençal, the three mausoleums adjoined to the back wall of the mosque include the tomb of Sultan Abu Sa'id (d.
 1331) and the tomb of Shams al-Ḍuḥa (d.
 1349).
 Each tomb is a qubba or square chamber that was probably once covered by a dome or a pyramidal tiled roof, similar to other mausoleums in Morocco.
 These tombs are largely ruined and contain only small fragments of their former decoration.

 The ruined qubba further south, set against the perimeter wall of the complex, belongs to Sultan Abu al-Hasan (d.
 1351).
-This is the most richly-decorated tomb in the complex and is better-preserved than the other tombs.
+This is the most richly decorated tomb in the complex and is better-preserved than the other tombs.
 Its remaining walls are covered in elaborate low-relief decoration carved in stone.
 The back wall inside the mausoleum has a central double-arched niche framed by an epigraphic frieze containing verses 30 and 31 of Surah XVI from the Qur'an.
 This in turn is surrounded by geometric decoration and more epigraphic decoration.
 Zellij (mosaic tilework) decorated the lower portions of the wall.
 Three windows are pierced above this.
 The exterior side of this wall, facing out from the complex, is carved with two rectangular friezes, one filled with an ornate Kufic inscription and the other with a Naskhi (cursive) inscription.
 The Kufic inscription includes verse 185 of Surah III, while the Naskhi inscription is a dedication to Abu al-Hasan.
 These two friezes enclose a central rectangular zone filled with sebka decoration above three blind polylobed arches with small colonettes.
 The negative spaces inside the sebka pattern are each carved with another motif including a shell or palmette, while the blind arches below are filled with arabesques (for the side arches) and with a repeating calligram in "knotted" Kufic (for the central arch).
 Above this runs another small blind arcade and a muqarnas cornice above it.